A Python-Based Peeling Framework for Radio Interferometry: Application to uGMRT 650MHz Imaging: Peeling

 The J0210 field contains several bright radio sources whose uncorrected direction-dependent effects dominate the local noise in their vicinity.
 Although these sources are of intrinsic astrophysical interest, they are not the primary science targets of our uGMRT observation and significantly degrade the fidelity of the surrounding regions through time- and direction-dependent gain variations\textsuperscript{\citep{Bhatnagar2008}}.

-We therefore develop our modified \texttt{peeling} strategy, following the standard \texttt{peeling} framework described by William et al.\textsuperscript{\citep{Williams2019}}, in which direction-dependent gain solutions are derived independently toward each problematic bright source.
+We therefore develop our modified \texttt{peeling} strategy, following the standard \texttt{peeling} framework described by \citeauthor{Williams2019} \citeyear{Williams2019}\textsuperscript{\citep{Williams2019}}, in which direction-dependent gain solutions are derived independently toward each problematic bright source.
 These source-specific gain solutions are applied to the visibilities, after which the corresponding bright-source model is subtracted from the data.
 This procedure effectively reduces residual artifacts and improves the detectability and photometric accuracy of nearby faint sources within the affected regions.

 The overall architecture of our \texttt{peeling} workflow is illustrated in Fig.~\ref{fig:peeling_flowchart}.
-In the following, we describe the step-by-step Python-based workflow implemented within the CASA environment to perform this direction-dependent calibration and source subtraction.
+The step-by-step Python-based workflow implemented within the CASA environment to perform this direction-dependent calibration and source subtraction as follows.
 We note that the phase-center shifting step (Step~\ref{item:step3}) is optional.
 Nevertheless, centering the bright source typically improves the stability of the calibration, as the visibility phases can be more naturally assumed to be near zero.